alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-By unwrapping at the boundary with `Match`, you ensure your external interface remains clean, predictable, and decoupled from your internal error-handling logic.
+That wrapper is awkward, and it’s also brittle: now your public contract includes `isSuccess`/`isFailure` and your internal error/value shape.
+Unwrap at the boundary with `Match`, and return something that’s meant to be public (DTOs, status codes, `ProblemDetails`, etc.).

 ### Key Benefits
-Using `Result` provides structural advantages over exceptions or sentinel values:
+What do you get for returning `Result` instead of throwing or using sentinels?
-*   **Explicit Signatures:** The return type `Result<User, Error>` clearly indicates that failure is a possible outcome, unlike `User` which implies guaranteed success.
+*   **Explicit Signatures:** `Result<User, Error>` tells you up front that failure is on the table.
-*   **Type Safety:** It removes the ambiguity of "Magic Numbers" (e.g., returning `-1`) or `null` checks.
+*   **Fewer ad-hoc conventions:** No `-1`, no `null`, no “special string means error.”
-*   **Testability:** Unit tests can assert on clear `IsSuccess`/`IsFailure` properties rather than relying on `ExpectedException` attributes.
+*   **Testability:** Tests can assert on `IsSuccess`/`IsFailure` and inspect the error without `Assert.Throws`.

 ### Scope & Limitations
-The `Result` pattern is optimized for **Domain Logic** (expected failures).
-It complements, rather than replaces, standard Exceptions in specific scenarios:
+`Result` works best for **domain logic**: failures you expect and want to handle.
+It doesn’t replace exceptions; it just keeps them in their lane.

-1.  **Infrastructure:** Unexpected failures (Database offline, OutOfMemory) are best handled by global middleware.
-These should remain Exceptions rather than being wrapped in `Result`.
+1.  **Infrastructure:** If the DB is offline or you run out of memory, exceptions + middleware are still a good fit.
-2.  **Bugs:** Precondition violations (e.g., passing `null` to a method that requires a value) indicate a bug in the code, not a business rule failure.
-Standard exceptions like `ArgumentNullException` are appropriate here.
+2.  **Bugs:** Precondition violations (e.g., passing `null` where it’s not allowed) are still exceptions (`ArgumentNullException`, etc.).
 3.  **Accumulation:** `Bind` stops at the first error.
-If you need to collect *all* validation errors (e.g., checking 5 form fields and reporting all mistakes), use a **Validation** structure designed for accumulation rather than the short-circuiting behavior of `Result`.
+If you need to collect *all* validation errors, use a validation type that accumulates errors instead of short-circuiting.

 ### Putting it together: Functional core, imperative shell
 #### Example: Deactivating a user